hgrf/racine/README.md

     make build-dev
     make run-dev

-## Running with docker
+### Build and run production version with docker

     make build
     make run

-## Using pre-built images

-    mkdir msm && cd msm
-    wget holgergraef.github.io/MSM/docker-compose.yml
-    docker compose up web

 ## Deployment with gunicorn and nginx

 Carry out the steps described above in order to set up the development server.
 Then configure gunicorn autostart by setting up a corresponding autostart file.
 This is explained below either for upstart or for systemd.

 Please note that the app should be executed in the HTTP root, bugs should be expected when you install MSM in a subfolder.

 Note the use of the `--preload` option for gunicorn in the following, which ensures that the thread for reporting usage statistics is only started once (before the worker processes are forked).
 Also note that you can test the multiprocessing behaviour in your development environment by running e.g.:

     gunicorn [--preload] --workers 4 --bind 127.0.0.1 manage:app

+### Setting up the MSM service

-## For upstart
+#### with upstart

 Create the file /etc/init/msm.conf and copy the following code into it: